 In winter, bats can be found in attics, garages, sheds, and cabin in residential areas.
 Winter is when most people realize the extent of the bat population in Alaska.
 Bats also stay in caves and hibernate in mine shafts and buildings not frequented by humans.

-Bats exhibiting white-nose syndrome behave in a strange manner, flying outside on cold winter days and clustering outside of cave entrances.
+Bats exhibiting white-nose syndrome behave strangely, flying outside on cold winter days and clustering outside of cave entrances.

 Most Alaska bats hibernate or migrate to more favorable climes during cold conditions.
 Most bats that stay in Alaska will stay in caves, buildings, and mine shafts.

 The winter is when large proportions of the bat population can die, as Alaska usually experiences long winters.

 Most bats migrate to more favorable areas that they will able to get enough food to survive.
 The cold weather usually causes a massive decline in the numbers of bats that are too unfit for migration.

 Bats are increasingly threatened by a deadly disease that strikes them where they are most vulnerable, in their winter refuge.
 The fungus is called white-nose syndrome because it covers the nose and other body parts.

 The fungus is spread by contact with other bats when clustered in their hibernaculum.
 The disease is said to have killed millions of bats over the past few decades.

 Bats don’t have a specific ecological niche, and in Alaska, they are found everywhere.
-They are mostly found in caves, mineshafts, forests and along waterways.
+They are mostly found in caves, mineshafts, forests, and waterways.

 Bats can spread diseases such as rabies and should not be handled.

 They can also of great advantage to farmers, as they serve as biological control of pests in farms.
-People living around places occupied by a large population of bats must take conservative measures to keep their distance.
+People living around places occupied by many bats must take conservative measures to keep their distance.